jodal/pykka/docs/introduction.rst

 ============

-Pykka's plain actors get all incoming messages delivered to the :meth:`on_receive` method.
+Pykka's plain actors get all incoming messages delivered to the :meth:`on_receive <pykka.Actor.on_receive>` method.
 This method can decide what action is needed in response to the message.
 The messages are expected to be Python dictionaries, containing anything that can be serialized.

 .. literalinclude:: ../examples/plain_actor.py